 With limited exceptions, you must be accepted into an approved course for international students.
-Dolph Business School has 3 CRICOS approved courses:
+Dolph Business School currently has 5 CRICOS approved courses:

 Once you are accepted into an approved course, we will issue you with a Confirmation of Enrolment (CoE) document.

 If you are applying from outside Australia, you must include your CoE document issued by Dolph Business School with your visa application.
 A letter of offer from your Dolph Business School will not be accepted.

 The only time you will not have to provide a CoE when applying for an Australian Student Visa is if you are:

 Sponsored by the Australian Department of Foreign Affairs and Trade